EPL GW-6 FPL Player Picks

 Emerson Royal (£5.1m, Tottenham v Fulham)

-Emerson will again expect to feature from the start when Spurs welcome Fulham to the Tottenham Hotspur Stadium in gameweek-6.
-The defender is part of a Spurs defense that has managed two clean sheets this season while also contributing an assist.
-While Fulham is known to be a goal-scoring side, they are also known to leave spaces behind their lines, which might provide the perfect opportunity for Emerson to provide his second attacking return of the season.
+Emerson will again expect to feature from the start when Spurs welcome Fulham to Tottenham Stadium in GW-6.
+The defender is part of a Spurs defense that has two clean sheets this season while also contributing an assist.
+While the Cottagers are known for goal-scoring, they are also known to leave spaces behind their lines, which might provide the perfect opportunity for Emerson to provide his second attacking return of the season.

 ~